Welcome to the English Department at Moorpark College

 Description: Editing and publication of Moorpark Review, a creative arts magazine, and other types of student writing projects.
 Reading, evaluating, editing and producing literary manuscripts for publication in a variety of formats.

-- Critically evaluate original manuscripts, including fiction, poetry, essays, drama, and visual arts.
+- evaluate original manuscripts, including fiction, poetry, essays, drama, and visual arts.

-- Learn and apply standard proofreading and editing conventions.
+- recognize and apply standard proofreading and editing conventions.

-- Collaborate in teams and with other campus programs as needed to assemble, publish, and distribute the literary publication(s).
+- demonstrate collaboration in groups and with other campus programs as needed to assemble, publish, and distribute the literary publication(s).

 - Organize promotional activities through interaction with campus and community.

-- Learn task scheduling and organization as related to the production of literary publications.
+- organize and schedule tasks related to the production of literary publications.

-- Develop a sensitivity to the social, political, and legal influences and effects of selection and publication of literary manuscripts.
+- demonstrate sensitivity to the social, political, and legal influences and effects of selection and publication of literary manuscripts.

 Course Learning Outcomes (CLO’s)